robcarver17/pysystemtrade/docs/futures.md

 - We do some checks on the roll calendar, for monotonicity and validity (these checks will generate warnings if things go wrong)
 - If we're happy with the roll calendar we [write](#csvRollCalendarData) our roll calendar into a csv file

-I strongtly suggest putting an output datapath here; somewhere you can store temporary data.
+I strongly suggest putting an output datapath here; somewhere you can store temporary data.
 Otherwise you will overwrite the provided roll calendars [here](data/futures/roll_calendars_csv/).
 OK, you can restore them with a git pull, but it's nice to be able to compare the 'official' and generated roll calendars.

 #### Calculate the roll calendar